Last Updated on October 6, 2020 by Scott

 A replacement for the popular Inergy Kodiak, the Apex has definitely made a name for itself.
-Inergy is a popular solar generator provider ever since the late Kodiak became most people’s go-to higher power solar generator.
+Inergy has been a popular solar generator provider since the late Kodiak became most people’s go-to higher power solar generator.

-When it was discontinued, it was replaced by the Apex which carries on the high quality reputation quite nicely.
+When it was discontinued, it was replaced by the Apex, which carries on the quality reputation.

 Weighing in at a lightweight 25lbs, you can easily take the Apex just about anywhere you would like to go.

-With more than enough outlets to satisfy any tailgate, camping trip, or black out, you will never have to worry about not having the right generator for your specific application.
+With more than enough outlets to satisfy any tailgate, camping trip, or blackout, you will never lack the right generator for your specific application.

 - 4 TIMES LONGER LIFESPAN THAN ANY OTHER SYSTEM.
 The Apex is rated up to 2,000 charge cycles or 10 years with up to 80% total capacity remaining.
 Other comparable systems rate to only 500 cycles.